 Gastrointestinal stromal tumor (GIST).
 GIST is an uncommon tumor that is believed to start in cells found in the walls of the gastrointestinal (GI) tract, called interstitial cells of Cajal (ICC).
 GIST belongs to a group of cancers called soft tissue sarcomas.
 Learn more about gastrointestinal stromal tumors .

 Carcinoid tumor.
 Carcinoid tumors are classified as neuroendocrine tumors.
-These are tumors that originate in the hormone-producing cells of various organs and generally occur in the ileum.
+These are tumors that start in the hormone-producing cells of various organs and generally occur in the ileum.
 Learn more about carcinoid tumors .

 Lymphoma.
 Lymphoma is a cancer of the lymph system, which is part of the body’s immune system.
 Lymphoma that occurs in the small bowel usually occurs in the jejunum or ileum and is most commonly non-Hodgkin lymphoma.
 Learn more about non-Hodgkin lymphoma .